 There have been no posthumous Nobel Prizes in Chemistry.
 From 1974, the Statutes of the Nobel Foundation stipulate that a Nobel Prize cannot be awarded posthumously, unless death has occurred after the announcement of the Nobel Prize.
 Before 1974, the Nobel Prize has only been awarded posthumously twice: to Dag Hammarskjöld (Nobel Peace Prize 1961) and Erik Axel Karlfeldt (Nobel Prize in Literature 1931).

-Family Nobel Laureates in Chemistry
+Family Nobel Prize laureates in chemistry

 The Curies were the most successful “Nobel Prize family”.
 The husband-and-wife partnership of Marie Curie and Pierre Curie were awarded the 1903 Nobel Prize in Physics.
 Marie Curie herself was awarded the Nobel Prize a second time, receiving the 1911 Nobel Prize in Chemistry.
 Marie and Pierre Curie’s eldest daughter, Irène Joliot-Curie, was awarded the 1935 Nobel Prize in Chemistry, together with her husband, Frédéric Joliot.
 The younger daughter, Ève Curie, worked for the UNICEF and was married to Henry R. Labouisse.
 He accepted the Nobel Peace Prize on behalf of UNICEF in 1965.